 How Businesses Grow from Digital Marketing

-The internet as a medium offers small businesses some unique advantages that were out of reach with traditional marketing.
-In the early days the internet leveled the playing field for smaller players that were early adopters.
+The Internet as a medium offers small businesses some unique advantages that were out of reach with traditional marketing.
+In the early days, the internet leveled the playing field for smaller players that were early adopters.

-In addition, a band of “rebel” marketers were notorious for gaining a competitive advantage over big business by employing a particular type of inbound marketing on the web.
+In addition, a band of “rebel” marketers were notorious for gaining a competitive advantage over big businesses by employing a particular type of inbound marketing on the web.
 My Digital Growth System helps businesses by clarifying this form of digital marketing with ‘principles’ that can be applied to specific situations as opposed to generic ‘tactics’ that may or may not be best-practice.

 Digital marketing pros

 - Targeted audience.
-Even before formulating a marketing strategy, business owners have a very good idea on who their ideal customer is.
+Even before formulating a marketing strategy, business owners have a very good idea of who their ideal customer is.
 Digital marketing provides marketers with the opportunity to decide exactly who sees their campaigns based on a wide variety of demographics.
 This ensures that your advertising spend is putting ads in front of people who are likely to buy your product or service.